celery/celery/docs/configuration.rst

 .. note::

-    For the moment this only works with the amqp, database, cache, redis and MongoDB backends.
+    For the moment this only works with the AMQP, database, cache, Redis and MongoDB backends.

     When using the database or MongoDB backends, `celery beat` must be running for the results to be expired.